Jason-Tellez/danceability/README.md

 - Despite my intial thoughts, popularity was not the biggest driver of danceability
 - The best performing models were K-Nearest Neighbor and Polynomial Regressor
     - KNN Regressor did slightly better and reasonably predicted danceability

-#### Next Steps

-Given more time, I would've wanted to:
-- create clusters to increase the accuaracy of my models
-- find genres of the songs and include that as a feature
-- see if the number of features on a song help predict danceability
-- determine if the number of "unique" words spoken could act as a predictor

 ## Data Dictionary